dnv-cloud-infra/.github/profile/README.md

 To create a pull request using the command pallete enter the command >GitHub Pull Requests: Create Pull Request

+> If the is your first time using this command you may need to login to your github account using the command palette (Ctrl+Shift+P) and entering the command >Github Pull Requests: Sign in to GitHub

 ![Create Pull Request](./media/repo14.jpg)

 Within the Create Pull Request pane ensure that the source branch is correct then add a description for the Pull Request then click on Create.

 ![Create Pull Request options](./media/repo15.jpg)

-When created the Pull Request is now in review mode where it's possible to add comments, labels, milestones, reviewers, assignees and close or merge the Pull Request.
+When created, the Pull Request is now in review mode where it's possible to add comments, labels, milestones, reviewers, assignees and close or merge the Pull Request.

 When the files have been reviewed you can then move to Merging the Pull Request,  in this example "Squash and Merge" is used which "Creates a linear history by condensing the source branch commits into a single new commit on the target branch" Otherwise you can close the pull request by clicking on "Close Pull Request"

 ![Merge Pull Request](./media/repo16.jpg)